 The hMod Plugins

 Due to an initial lack of interest in WorldEdit, sk89q started work on a plugin to make survival servers more fun for players.
 On the 22nd of October 2010, he began work on the CraftBook project.
-CraftBook introduced a number of gameplay mechanics, such as bridges and gates that could be opened and closed, elevators that could transport the player, and advanced redstone components (also known as Integrated Circuits).
+CraftBook introduced a number of gameplay mechanics, such as bridges and gates that could be opened and closed, elevators that could transport the player, and advanced redstone components (referred to as Integrated Circuits).
 In a successful attempt to bring more users to WorldEdit, he made CraftBook depend upon WorldEdit.
 Interestingly, sk89q intended to move the Integrated Circuits feature out to a separate plugin called ReIC.
 However, this never happened, and instead, CraftBook absorbed the improvements made for ReIC.
 CraftBook was one of the most popular, if not the most popular, Minecraft plugin in the hMod era of Minecraft.

 On the 30th of October 2010, bootswithdefer started the LogBlock project.
 LogBlock logged who broke or placed each block, and allowed an admin to look up the information.
-Block logging was significant for the server admin community, as before this point, it was impossible to determine who griefed an area without a reliable witness.
+Block logging was significant for the server admin community, as before this point, it was impossible to accurately determine who griefed an area without a reliable witness.
 LogBlock also later gained a rollback command, which has made its way into every major block logging plugin created since.

-To protect his server, sk89q started work on a project called WorldGuard the 14th of November 2010.
+To protect his server, sk89q started work on a project called WorldGuard on the 14th of November 2010.
 WorldGuard allowed server admins to protect certain regions of the world, such as the spawn or a town.
 The plugin also allowed preventing various forms of damage to the environment from both players and monsters.
 There were initially plans to split out the region functionality to a separate plugin called RegionBook, and only have WorldGuard handle the protection of the regions, but this idea was scrapped.

 On the 2nd of December 2010, Hidendra started work on the LWC plugin.
 LWC provided lightweight protection for chests, allowing players to protect each of their chests individually.
 At this stage, LWC provided the most granular form of block protection for players by providing private chests.